-A Battels statement will be produced in Oth Week and should be paid by the end of 1st Week of Michaelmas term.
-Undergraduate students should refer to the Fees and Charges for Undergraduate Students document on the College website.
+A Battels statement will be produced in 0th Week and should be paid by the end of 1st Week of Michaelmas term.
+Undergraduate students should refer to the Fees and Charges for Undergraduate Students document on the Accommodation page on the College website.

-Postgraduate students should refer to the Fees and Charges for Graduates document, also found on the College website.
+Postgraduate students should refer to the Fees and Charges for Graduates document, also found on the Accommodation page on the College website.